-This is the REAL World Championships with 12 UCI Gravel World Series qualifiers in Europe, Asia, Australia, and North America, and only 2 in the US.
-Participants aged 19 to 99 compete in their respective age categories.
+This is the REAL World Championships with ~20 UCI Gravel World Series qualifiers in Europe, Asia, Australia, and North America, and only 2 in North America.
+Participants compete in their respective age categories.
 The top 25% of each age category qualify for the World Championships in their age group.
-If there are only a few riders in a given division, the top 3 of that age division also automatically qualify.
-The Jingle GX was selected because of the event producers’ knowledge and experience organizing world-class cycling events as the hosts of 5 prior UCI Cyclo-cross World Cups.
+If only a few riders are in a given division, the top 3 of that age division also automatically qualify.
+Highlands Gravel Classic has been selected because of the event producers’ knowledge and experience organizing world-class cycling events as the hosts of 5 prior UCI Cyclo-cross World Cups.

 The Highlands Gravel Classic will have two courses; both contested on 95% gravel!
 The long course, 70 miles, is the qualifier for younger riders, and the shorter course, 52 miles, is the qualifier for the older age categories.
 The course varies from an elevation of 1,200 ft.
 (365m).
 It progresses to an elevation of 2,200 ft.
 (670m), the day’s highest point reached along a sprawling ridgeline after 33 miles with views of the Ozarks Mountains rolling across the skyline.
 The long course has a total elevation of 6,150 ft.
 (1,875m) and will challenge riders with rolling hills combined with scenic vistas and streams to keep the competitors on their toes.
 The shorter distance has just over 4,600 ft.
 (1,414m).
 Both courses are challenging, with moderate to steep elevations on undulating gravel roads.